 Important: The acceptEyesClosed parameter requires the lunaid-common-x86-X.X.X.aar, lunaid-common-arm-X.X.X.aar dependencies.
 For details, see Distribution kit.
+In LUNA ID for iOS

 ONE CLOSED EYE

 To get the best shot with a closed eye, use the eyelnjury parameter.
 The parameter has the following values: